dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: The difficulty arises from the business analyst's approach of immediately proceeding with elicitation activities following the review of the Business Case, without adequately planning the business analysis in line with the project's specific context and characteristics.
 A comprehensive business analysis plan, developed collaboratively with stakeholders, would have ensured their awareness of elicitation techniques, reduced scheduling conflicts, and provided strategies to manage conflicting stakeholder requirements.
 Such a plan, aligned with the business goals, would facilitate more effective stakeholder negotiation and influence, thus easing the alignment of stakeholder requirements with the business needs.

 Question: Which of the following statements is accurate regarding the Business Analysis work plan?
-A: The Business Analysis work plan operates independently.
+A: The Business Analysis work plan operates independently of the project management plan.
 B: Only the Business Analyst is responsible for the Business Analysis work plan, excluding the project manager.
 C: The Business Analyst work plan is primarily created to determine stakeholder engagement strategies.
 D: The work plan must be incorporated into the broader project management plan overseen by the project manager.